 2.3 Rights and Responsibilities of the Graduate Student

 2.3.1 In all areas of graduate education, faculty and students shall comply with the MSU Anti-Discrimination Policy.

 2.3.2 The graduate student has a right to be governed by written academic regulations.
 The graduate student has a right to accurate, timely, and clearly stated information concerning the general academic requirements for establishing and maintaining an acceptable academic standing, the graduate student’s academic relationship with the University, and the details of any special conditions that may apply.
 Requirements for the student’s academic program and written academic regulations, including codes of professional behavior, shall be made known and made available by the administering unit at the time of the student’s first enrollment.
 Graduate students are responsible for informing themselves of University, college, department, and school requirements as stated in unit publications and in the University catalog.
 In planning to meet such requirements, students are responsible for consulting with their academic advisers and guidance committees.

-2.3.3 The graduate student, regardless of degree program, has a right to the best advice the unit can provide concerning program planning, research, professional expectations, selection of courses and professors, and general degree requirements.
+2.3.3 The graduate student, regardless of degree program, has a right to receive accurate information.
+Faculty will strive to provide the best advice possible concerning program planning, research, professional expectations, selection of courses and professors, and general degree requirements.